 - Secure your API

-Probably, in case you are capable to execute the above-mentioned tasks, you could be considered as a great API programmer.
+If you can execute the abovementioned tasks, you could be considered a great API programmer.

 Why do we need API in Java?

 In Java API more than 4500 API is available in Java Programming.

 The Develop Social Intelligent Inbox is an excellent example of this.
 You will log in to Facebook and Twitter individually, examine messages, operate search terms, and respond as tagged.
 Due to networks ‘ APIs, you can observe all this in a single view, reducing additional time.

 if you use public transportation, you will probably come with an application suggesting when the next tour bus is coming.
 The application benefits the transit’s API, showing which bus is coming and when.
 It saves your time and probably in case you are living in a cold environment.

 A business can extend its potential by providing an API.
 You will find just a lot of assets a company can provide.
 Developing an API obtainable with developers wanting to develop all of them may increase their offerings to additional customers.

 How will this Technology help you in Career Growth?

 Java API Developers are good for career growth in most multinational corporations like Flipkart, Walmart, Amazon, and Goldman Sachs, where they use Java API for their large-scale projects.

 It is classed based, concurrent, and depends on Object-oriented Programming (oops).